KodyFernandes/tide/README.md

 TiDE has some embedded job specifications ([resource folder](src/main/resources)) that fit for most common use cases.

-If need to customize the configuration, create a new config yaml file, and use the file path as argument value of --deidConfigFile when run the tool.
+If customization of the configuration is needed, create a new config yaml file, and use the file path as argument value of `--deidConfigFile` when run the tool.

 ## Deid Config YAML file